bxdoan/bxdoan/README.md

 <div align="center">

-> As Long As We Continue To Fight We Are Not Defeated
+> To act is not necessarily compassion.
+True compassion sometimes comes from inaction.

-> — Miche Zacharius —
+> — Hinata Miyake —

 </div>